 Beer Dubbels aren’t usually something I pair with.
 They are so complex that it can sometime be hard to pair with food.
 One thing I know and love about dubbels is their caramel-like character.
 They also can be slightly sweet which pairs just perfect with this pork belly.
 Let’s be honest this pork belly is like biting into a piece of candy, and the pairing could not be more perfect.

-- 1 1/2 pounds pork belly, cut in half to create two 6-inch pieces (if necessary)
+- 1 1/2 lb pork belly cut in half to create two 6-inch pieces (if necessary)

 Roasted Sweet Potatoes

-2 medium sweet potatoes, peeled and diced small
+- 2 medium sweet potatoes peeled and chopped